 Faced with his cry of despair, the politicians did not remain insensitive.
 Starting with Maxime Prévot, president of the Engagés, federal deputy and mayor of Namur.
 He is ringing the alarm bell.
 “Today, a huge number of people – what remains of the middle class – will be unable to cope”he said on the set of It’s not every day on Sunday.
 “We have the feeling of having governments that have two tensions”he continues.

 The president of Les Engagés goes even further in his remarks: “We are facing an enormous potential social slaughter.
-Nearly 40% of citizens risk falling below the poverty line, and I’m not even talking about companies yet”he is alarmed.
+Nearly 40% of citizens risk falling below the poverty line, and I’m not even talking regarding companies yet”he is alarmed.

-Maxime Prévot even talks about “social and economic chaos such as we have not seen for decades”, giving as an example homes with a down payment of 700 euros for electricity or gas.
+Maxime Prévot even talks regarding “social and economic chaos such as we have not seen for decades”, giving as an example homes with a down payment of 700 euros for electricity or gas.
 To this, he says, must be added the repayment of his mortgage or the payment of his rent and the needs of everyday life.
 “It’s impossible.
-It’s time for the State to intervene to become the strategist and regulator State again, and cap prices.
+It’s time for the State to intervene to become the strategist and regulator State once more, and cap prices.
 We have proposed that we set the MWh at 100 euros, this will make it possible to divide the bill by three “reacts the president of the Engaged.

 Tone up